Warm potato salad

 Instead, we’re turning strawberries (fresh or frozen!) and those giant rhubarb stalks you find in the grocery store (or your garden if you’re lucky enough to grow your own) into a butter akin to apple or pumpkin.
 Because why should fall fruits and vegetables have all the fun?

 In early spring, I use frozen berries because it annoys me that strawberry and rhubarb are a perfect combination, but their growing seasons only overlap for a hot minute here in New England.
-Buuuuut, I found some giant, organic BBs in the grocery store recently, so I went for it with the fresh berries a little earlier this year.
+Buuuuut, I found some giant berries in the grocery store recently, so I went for it with the fresh ones a little earlier this year.

 Roughly chop some fruit and toss it in the oven for a spring-y fruit butter that’s naturally sweet, SUPER EASY, and extremely versatile. #meandthemoose #strawberryrhubarb #fruit #fruitbutter #naturallysweet #jam